 Assessment findings:

 Marine mammals.
-Significant concern for benthic feeders like walrus or bearded seal, or for compact, well-known and critically important habitats like whelping habitats for seals or core summer habitats beluga or narwhal.
-Source of minor concern for most of the pelagic habitats during months animals are not present and source of notable concern during season when they are in the area.
+Significant concern for benthic feeders like walrus or bearded seal, or for compact, well-known, and critically important habitats like whelping habitats for seals or core summer habitats beluga or narwhal.
+Source of minor concern for most of the pelagic habitats during months that animals are not present, but a source of notable concern during the season(s) they are in the area.
 Related risks require mitigation: observers are needed on board to prevent animal entanglement and disturbance.

 Seabirds.
 Similar to marine mammals, dredging is a source of significant concern for benthic feeders, e.g. all the eiders and ducks.